vncprado/vncprado.github.io/_posts/2015-12-13-ubuntu-on-chuwi-vi-10.markdown

 | Gyro Sensor   | Bosch BMG 160                   |
 | Accel/Compass | Bosch BMC 150                   |
 | Touchscreen   | Silead touch                    |

 ---

-UPDATE (22-24/04/16):

-I forgot to write how to boot on USB-EFI.
-With the device off, you need to press `POWER + VOLUME_UP + VOLUME_DOWN` and keep both volume buttons after it turned on, until you see the screen with selection buttons.

-Now that Ubuntu 16.04 was released I'll try to make a stable version of it.

-I got touch screen working with [this](https://github.com/onitake/gslx680-acpi) driver.
-I'm planning to submit a pull request with Chuwi Vi 10 driver extracted from my Windows 10 driver to their [firmware](https://github.com/onitake/gsl-firmware) repository.

-UPDATE (19/12/15):

-Intel video acceleration on Ubuntu 15.10 USB drive works out of the box.
-To test it:

-    $ /usr/lib/nux/unity_support_test -p

-In Ubuntu 16.04 (which is in testing now but will be LTS) video acceleration do not work all times.

----